Human Development and Family Sciences (M.S.)

 Students will find a variety of career options available after graduation, including:

-• Child Life Specialists in hospitals and community-based nonprofit organizations
+• child life specialists in hospitals and community-based nonprofit organizations

 • leadership roles in nonprofit agencies and early childhood education programs